Writing retreat email copy can feel surprisingly heavy.

 Tone:Use descriptive language that helps readers visualize being there.

 Invitations work better than pushes.
+This email offers the next step without pressure.

 ChatGPT Prompt